sbordia/Smile-Detection-Model/index.md

 # Second Milestone
 The first part of my second milestone involved getting my model to actually work and detect faces when I upload them.
 It was decently accurate.
 My model, once trained and tested, had an accuracy of 82%.
 After this was done, I used this model to be able to detect when I am smiling or not using a live webcam.
 This part worked much better as I had provided coefficients for my face that made it easier for the model algorithm to correctly identify whether I was smiling or not.

+This is my code for training my model and getting its accuracy.
+I used Kfold to split the train and test data.
+Because of this, my model is able to use one as a reference point and see if it is able to accurately predict the images in the olivetti faces dataset.
+Once it predicts an image, it checks to see if it is right based on how I already classified the images before.
+If it right, it's accuracy improves.
+If it's wrong, it tries to improve and figure out what went wrong.

 ![image](https://user-images.githubusercontent.com/60077919/126688752-bf4b0f21-8fc4-4452-9ecf-4b3468865e87.png)